-Examples of goals of previous interns for this rotation have included: Learning and administering a wide range of psychological assessments; Integration of information to develop a cohesive psychological report/client service plan that helps to tailor rehabilitation programs to the roles and plans of persons who have sustained acquired brain injuries; Participate as a cofacilitator in new client groups; Consult and gain experience in case reviews and program planning; Gain experience in understanding the role of psychology within a community based rehabilitation program.
+Examples of goals of previous interns for this rotation have included: Learning and administering a wide range of psychological assessments; Integration of information to develop a cohesive psychological report/client service plan that helps to tailor rehabilitation programs to the roles and plans of persons who have sustained acquired brain injuries; Participate as a co-facilitator in new client groups; Consult and gain experience in case reviews and program planning; Gain experience in understanding the role of psychology within a community based rehabilitation program.

-Providence Care Hospital: Mental Health Services Seniors Mental Health (Dr. Lindy Kilik, Supervising Psychologist)
+Providence Care Hospital: Mental Health Services - Seniors Mental Health

+Supervising Psychologist: Dr. Lindy Kilik Populations served: Adults, Seniors